rust-lang/rust/src/librustc/infer/higher_ranked/README.md

 non-directed version of the constraint graph.
 Let `Tainted(x)` be the set of all things reachable from a placeholder variable `x`.
-`Tainted(x)` should not contain any regions that existed before the step at which the skolemization was performed.
+`Tainted(x)` should not contain any regions that existed before the step at which the placeholders were created.
 So this case here would fail because `&x` was created alone, but is relatable to `&A`.

 ## Computing the LUB and GLB